-The following information outlines areas that need to be addressed:

-a) At the initiation of the principal, an individualized behaviour plan, and/or safety plan (BeSafe plan), will be developed for any student whose behaviour is known to pose ongoing risk to staff or others.

-- b) The principal and educators will participate in the development of the behaviour plan, and/or safety plan (BeSafe plan), and will gather input from educational assistants, staff and parent/guardians, as appropriate.
-All staff that work directly with the student will sign the behaviour plan, and/or safety plan (BeSafe plan), and receive a copy.
+- 6.3.
+The following information outlines areas that need to be addressed: - At the initiation of the Administrator(s), an individualized behaviour plan, and/or safety plan (BeSafe plan), will be developed for any student whose behaviour is known to pose ongoing risk to employees or others - The Administrator(s) and educators will participate in the development of the behaviour plan, and/or safety plan (BeSafe plan), and will gather input from educational assistants, employees and parent(s)/caregiver(s), as appropriate.
+All employees that work directly with the student will sign the behaviour plan, and/or safety plan (BeSafe plan), and receive a copy.
 These plans are to be stored in a secure location.
-Principals and/or vice principals are required to ensure that the behaviour plan, and/or safety plan (BeSafe plan), is shared with the parent/guardian. - c) If a situation occurs where the behaviour plan, and/or safety plan (BeSafe plan), is utilized, the principal or vice principal may debrief with staff after the incident to ensure measures were implemented correctly, and the plan is effective at mitigating risks to staff. - d) Changes to any plan will be documented and shared with all appropriate staff members and parent/guardian by the principal.
-The plan will be reviewed at least annually. - e) The review of the behaviour plan, and/or safety plan (BeSafe plan), will be used to identify and facilitate staff training and orientation appropriate for staff assigned to that student. - f) Notification of Risk map located in the main office
+Administrator(s) re required to ensure that the behaviour plan, and/or safety plan (BeSafe plan), is shared with the parent(s)/caregiver(s) - If a situation occurs where the behaviour plan, and/or safety plan (BeSafe plan), is utilized, the Administrator(s) may debrief with employees after the incident to ensure measures were implemented correctly, and the plan is effective at mitigating risks to employees - Changes to any plan will be documented and shared with all appropriate employees and parent(s)/caregiver(s) by the Administrator(s).
+The plan will be reviewed at least annually - The review of the behaviour plan, and/or safety plan (BeSafe plan), will be used to identify and facilitate employee training and orientation appropriate for employees assigned to that student - Notification of Risk map located in the main office

-The principal is responsible for informing all staff including supply staff, of existing or new safety plans.
+The Administrator(s) is responsible for informing all employees including supply employees, of existing or new safety plans.

-6.0 Staff Training
+7.0 Employee Training

-Staff training is an essential part of effective planning and programming for students with challenging behaviours.

-In addition, enhanced training measures may be required for staff dealing with students with known high levels of needs to promote prevention of incidents occurring due to student behaviour.
+- 7.1.
+Employee training is an essential part of effective planning and programming for students with challenging behaviours. - 7.2.
+In addition, enhanced training measures may be required for employees dealing with students with known high levels of needs to promote prevention of incidents occurring due to student behaviour. - 7.3.
 A variety of training materials and methods will form the basis of ongoing training and are reviewed regularly.
-Some examples are:

-- Behaviour Management Systems Training

-- Principles of Applied Behaviour Analysis

-- Workplace violence reporting

-- De-escalation Techniques for Student Problem Behaviour

-- Data Collection on Student Behaviour in Grand Erie

-Other appropriate training as deemed necessary by Human Resources or the Superintendents with responsibilities for Special Education, Safe and Inclusive Schools, and/or principals will be provided for staff as required.
+Some examples are: - Behaviour Management Systems Training - Principles of Applied Behaviour Analysis - Workplace violence reporting - De-escalation Techniques for Student Problem Behaviour - Data Collection on Student Behaviour in Grand Erie - 7.4.
+Other appropriate training as deemed necessary by Human Resources or the Superintendents with responsibilities for Special Education, Safe and Inclusive Schools, and/or Administrator(s) will be provided for employees as required. - 7.5.
 Employees will be expected to undertake training where it is deemed necessary, to deal effectively and proactively with students demonstrating challenging behaviour.
-The Board will provide opportunities for training as required by the Occupational Health & Safety Act.
+Grand Erie will provide opportunities for training as required by the OHSA.
 For staff routinely working with students who have challenging behaviours, the level of training will need to be in accordance with the level of behaviour exhibited by the students.

-7.0 Specific Incident Procedures to Address Injury or Violence Toward a Staff Member
+8.0 Specific Incident Procedures to Address Injury or Violence Toward an Employee

-The following guidelines are intended to support school staff in dealing with a behavioural situation involving the injury of a staff member that results from aggressive behaviour of students.
+The following guidelines are intended to support school employees in dealing with a behavioural situation involving the injury of an employee that results from aggressive behaviour of students.